Prince2 methodology explained

-This article explains Prince2 in a practical way.
-After reading you will understand the basics of this powerful project management methodology.
+Prince2 methodology: this article explains Prince2 in a practical way.
+After reading you will understand the basics of this project management methodology.
 Furthermore, this article contains a basic definition and explanation of the method, including the 7 phases and principles.
 Enjoy reading!

 What is Prince2?

 A PROJECT IN Controlled Environments (PRINCE) is a project management method.
-It is related to the management, monitoring and organization of a project Prince2 refers to the second large version of this method and it is a registered trademark of the Office of Government Commerce (OGC), an independent branch of the HM Treasury of the United Kingdom.
+It is related to the management, monitoring and organization of a project Prince2 refers to the second large version of this method.
+It is also a registered trademark of the Office of Government Commerce (OGC), an independent branch of the HM Treasury of the United Kingdom.

 A project is often complex because many processes are being carried out at the same time.
 The Prince2 project management methodology relates to the management, monitoring and organization of a project and makes these processes transparent.